 Voice Roles, Part I

 This module explores the roles of the different parts in four-voice Baroque counterpoint.
+This module uses the music21 library.
 J. S. Bach’s chorales are often used as a model for musical textures with four voices.
 The voices are perceived as independent from one another through the unique roles they take on in the composition.
-By comparing the voices within a single […]
+By […]